Dr. Adrienne Harris

 Dr. Felicity Kelcourse

 Ph.D., LMHC, Assoc.
 Professor of Pastoral Care and Counseling at Christian Theological Seminary, Indianapolis, IN.
-Co-editor of Sabina Spielrein and the Beginnings of Psychoanalysis (2019, nominated for the 2020 Gradiva Award for Best Edited Book).
+Co-editor of Sabina Spielrein and the Beginnings of Psychoanalysis (2019, finalist for the National Association for the Advancement of Psychoanalysis /NAAP/ 2020 Gradiva® Award for Best Edited Book).

 Dr. Michael Gerard Plastow